timinh/vite-template/README.md

 A simple vite template including :
  - Vue 3
- - File based routing using [vite-plugin-pages](https://github.com/hannoeru/vite-plugin-pages)
+ - File based routing and meta tags using [vite-plugin-pages](https://github.com/hannoeru/vite-plugin-pages)
  - Layout system based on [vite-plugin-vue-layouts](https://github.com/JohnCampionJr/vite-plugin-vue-layouts)
  - Components auto-importing using [unplugin-vue-components](https://github.com/antfu/unplugin-vue-components)
  - Markdown files as components and/or pages
  - .env file : values should be prefixed with VITE_ (.env file is commited you should override it with .en.local with you own value.
 See [Env variables and modes](https://vitejs.dev/guide/env-and-mode.html))
  - APIs auto importing using [unplugin-auto-import](https://github.com/antfu/unplugin-auto-import)
+ - Meta tags and .md files using [@vueuse/head](https://github.com/vueuse/head)

  ### Installation